1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 To use this feature, BSB-LAN needs write access (see [chap.
 5](chap05.md)).

 *Changing the date and time*
-The follwoing URL command sets the date to the fourth of january 2019 and the time to 08:15pm:
+The following URL command sets the date to the fourth of january 2019 and the time to 08:15pm:
 `/S0=04.01.2019_20:15:00`
 Using this function it is possible to sychronize the time with (e.g.) a NTP time server.